Have you ever scrolled through Threads and seen one post with thousands of likes and shares while the rest sit there? That's not luck.

 - Access advanced analytics

-This tool is designed to let you focus on ideas and conversations instead of clocks and spreadsheets, and consequently increase reach on Threads.
+This tool is designed to let you focus on ideas and conversations instead of clocks and spreadsheets, and consequently increase your reach on Threads.

 Still wondering how to go viral on Threads via a third-party tool?
 You can sign up and start using the BlackTwist app for free and commit to paid tiers only when your Threads account has picked up a good pace.